Anne Frank: The Whole Story: Reception

+Anne Frank: The Whole Story earned critical acclaim from critics and viewers.
+The New York Post called the television miniseries "undeniably powerful".

+Awards and nominations

 Home media

 Anne Frank: The Whole Story was released on VHS and DVD on August 28, 2001, by Buena Vista Home Entertainment.
 The only difference between the DVD and VHS version of this television miniseries is the trailer of South Pacific on the DVD.